denoslab/ensf400-lab6-terraform/README.md

 </html>
 ```

 S3 will serve this file when a user visits the root URL of your static website, serving as the default page.
 In a similar fashion, we can configure a custom error document that contains a user-friendly error message.
-Let’s create a file named `error.html` and add the following code:
+Let’s create a file named `error.html` (empty file already created for you) and add the following code:

 ```html
 <!DOCTYPE html>